wagtail/wagtail/docs/getting_started/tutorial.rst

    $ python3 --version

-If this does not return a version number or returns a version before 3.4, you will need to `install Python 3 <https://www.python.org/downloads/>`_.
+If this does not return a version number or returns a version lower than 3.4, you will need to `install Python 3 <https://www.python.org/downloads/>`_.

 .. important::
    Before installing Wagtail, it is necessary to install the **libjpeg** and **zlib** libraries, which provide support for working with JPEG, PNG and GIF images (via the Python **Pillow** library).